nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 `com.badlogic.gdx.physics.box2d.World`
 > The world class manages all physics entities, dynamic simulation, and asynchronous queries.
 The world also contains efficient memory management facilities.

+`com.badlogic.gdx.utils.Array`
+> A resizable, ordered or unordered array of objects.
+If unordered, this class avoids a memory copy when removing elements (the last element is moved to the removed element's position).

+`com.badlogic.gdx.utils.Pool`
+> A pool of objects that can be reused to avoid allocation.

 ## Directories
 * [desktop](https://github.com/nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/tree/master/desktop): Desktop version